Icinga/icinga-logstash-pipeline/doc/30-namingscheme.md

 [icinga][file] → [icinga][statefile]
 [icinga][type] → [icinga][objecttype]

 At the end of this documentation is a list of all subfields of [icinga] used until now.
 If at all possible, try to check if a field you want to use has been used before or check if similar fields to yours are used already and adjust accordingly to prevent confusing new fields.
+Before inventing new fields, please check the [ECS field reference](https://www.elastic.co/guide/en/ecs/1.0/index.html) if a fitting field is already defined.

 **Exception** Of course there are also unique fields, which are sadly necessary but should be avoided.